Residential level 2 charging service

 o name, address

-o Charging activation fee
+o Charging activation fee (typically $5.00)

-o Markup
+o Markup (typically 100%)

-o charging schedule
+o Initial charging schedule

-o credit card
+o credit card details

 o vehicle model & license plate

-o Bluetooth MAC for Teslas
+o Bluetooth MAC (typically for Teslas)

 · Review customer usage patterns